This post may contain affiliate links, you can read my affiliate disclosure here.

 - Keep hydrated with Water.

-- I suggest avoiding both tap water and plastic bottled water.
+- Avoid both unfiltered tap water and plastic bottled water.
 We use AquaTru

 - Don’t drink you calories – stop drinking of sodas and juices.